 Many employers violate the overtime laws on a regular basis.
 Some employers do so intentionally knowing that employees either will not notice or will not care.
 Other employers violate overtime laws under mistaken beliefs.
 As employment law attorneys, we have seen a number of different overtime calculation mistakes and overtime-avoidance schemes.
 Below are some of the most common overtime ploys that occur in the workplace:

 - Travel Time Violations: It is generally understood that an employee is not entitled to be paid for the travel time going to and from work.
 That said, many employers regularly violate at-work travel time.
 For example, once an employee has arrived at work, if the employee must travel to some other job site for the same employer for any reason, that travel time counts towards the employee’s total hours worked.
 A similar example is the process of “donning” and “doffing” protective gear.
 Many employers have been sued recently because they did not pay employees either for the time they spent putting on and/or taking off protective gear kept at work, or for the time spent walking from the locker room to the actual worksite.

 - Misclassification: As described above, there are some exemptions to the overtime laws, and employers are notorious about misclassifying workers under those exemptions to avoid paying overtime.
 Similarly, many employees are improperly classified as “independent contractors” rather than employees, which also often results in overtime violations.

-Hopefully, this article has clarified the structure of New York and New Jersey overtime laws.
+Hopefully, this article has clarified the structure of New Jersey and New York overtime pay laws.
 If you believe that your employer may be violating your right to receive overtime, you should document the practices that you think are improper and consult with an experienced employment law attorney.